VamshiTeja/ml-deploy/README.md

 ```

 ## CI and CD
-This repo is set up with CircleCI for checking builds,tests (CI) and continuos deployment (CD)
+This repo is set up with CircleCI for checking builds,tests (CI) and continuos deployment (CD).

 ## TODO
 - [ ] Integrate with Tensorflow serving API